semaphoreci/docs/macos-mojave_5c6d3bfa2c7d3a66e32eaf2e.md

 with any [Apple machine type][machine-types] when defining the [agent][agent] of your pipeline or block.

-The `macos-mojave` is a virtual machine image.
+The `macos-mojave` is a virtual machine (VM) image.
 The user in the environment, named `semaphore`, has full `sudo` access.

 - [Version control](#version-control)